johnsonstephan/awesome-web3-formal-verification/README.md

 ## 🎤 Specification Languages for Creating Formal Specifications

+_Understand these languages to take your understanding to the next level with creating specs._

 - **Act**: Act is a tool that enables specification of storage updates, pre/post conditions, and contract invariants.
 It includes proof backends that can validate many properties using Coq, SMT solvers, or hevm.
   - [GitHub](https://github.com/ethereum/act)
   - [Documentation](https://ethereum.github.io/act/)